 Steps to Improve and Eliminate Sticking:

 1.Adjusting the compression force.
-The compression force can affect the product in that increasing the force would cause sticking for over granulated products and decreasing force would result to the particles to stick to the punch face than to each other.
+The compression force can affect the product in that increasing the force may cause sticking for over-granulated products and decreasing force may result in the particles sticking to the punch face than to each other.

 2.Increase pressure.
-If picking is observed, one can increase the pressure so that the particles would stick with each other rather than to the punch design
+If picking is observed, one the punch pressure can be increased to encourage the particles to bond with each other rather than stick to the punch.

 4.Polishing.
-Polishing the punch face would help with the sticking problem.
+Polishing the punch face may help with the sticking problem.

 5.Proper lubricant mix.
-It is important to mix the lubricant properly as over mixing would result to the lubricant being ineffective in preventing sticking or picking.
+It is important to mix the lubricant properly as over mixing can result to the lubricant being ineffective in preventing sticking or picking.

-Another problem with tablet production is the variation on the hardness of the tablet.
-A soft tablet can cause a multitude of problems not only with the press but also with consistency, film coating process and packaging which can sometimes lead to product recall.
+Another problem with tablet production is variation in the hardness of the tablet.
+A soft tablet can cause a multitude of problems not only with the press but also with product consistency, film coating process and packaging which can sometimes lead to product recall.

-The first step in solving this problem is to check the press before going back upstream.
+The first step in addressing issues of tablet hardness is to check the press before investigating the upstream processes

 1.Weight Control.
-Maintaining the weight of the tablet is the key to controlling the hardness of the tablet.
-The fluctuation in the weight causes changes in the tablet’s hardness.
-When one is speaking about weight control, accuracy is crucial especially on the targeted weight.
-A tablet that is lighter in weight would result to a softer tablet whereas a heavier weighted tablet would produce a harder one.
-If there are variations in the bulk density, then the die filling will not be the same resulting to wider weight fluctuations.
+Maintaining the weight of the tablet is the key to controlling its hardness; fluctuations in the weight cause changes in the hardness of the tablet.
+Accuracy in the control of tablet weight with respect to a target weight is therefore especially important.
+A tablet that is lighter than the target tends to be soft tablet whereas a heavier tablet tends to be harder.
+If there are variations in the bulk density, then the die filling will not be consistent, resulting in wide variations in tablet weight.

 2.Scraper blade and die fill.
-The scraper blade is often overlooked as a wear item and should be replaced regularly.
-If the product were abrasive then this would mean that the scraper blade should be changed on a daily basis.
-For other regular products, the blade can last for months or even longer.
-It is therefore dependent on the product type and how well the blade is maintained.
+The scraper blade is often overlooked as a item that wears, and should be replaced regularly.
+If the product is very abrasive it may be that the scraper blade should be changed on a daily basis.
+For other regular products, the blade may last for several months.
+Blade lifetime is therefore dependent on the product type and how well the blade is maintained.